MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

  > Don't use quotation marks around the value in **Organizational unit**.
 5. Select **OK** > **Create**.
  The profile is created and displayed in the list.
-6. To assign the profile, follow the steps under [Assign a device profile](../intune/configuration/device-profile-assign.md#assign-a-device-profile) and assign the profile to the same group used at this step [Create a device group](windows-autopilot-hybrid.md#create-a-device-group).
-Alternatively, different groups can be used if there's a need to join devices to different domains or OUs.
+6. [Assign a device profile](../intune/configuration/device-profile-assign.md#assign-a-device-profile) to the same group used at the step [Create a device group](windows-autopilot-hybrid.md#create-a-device-group).
+Different groups can be used if there's a need to join devices to different domains or OUs.

 > [!NOTE]
 > The naming capabilities for Windows Autopilot for Hybrid Azure AD Join do not support variables such as %SERIAL% and only support prefixes for the computer name.